 Paper 2: reasoning - the focus is on problem solving and reasoning skills.
 This is a single test paper and will take approximately 35 minutes.
 The paper includes a practice question and 5 aural questions.
 After the aural questions, the time for the remainder of the test should be approximately 30 minutes.

-Tests will take place each week throughout May.
-With prior lessons focusing on each specific paper.
+Tests will take place during May with prior lessons focusing on each specific paper.